alexandermora1/iot-greenhouse-controller/README.md

 - Collect real-time data on temperature, humidity, and light using an ESP32-S3-MINI-1 microcontroller with a SHT-31 sensor for temperature/humidity and an LTR329ALS sensor for light.
 - Send the collected data to a Firebase Realtime Database for storage and synchronization.
 - Provide a React Native mobile application (built with Expo) to display both real-time and historical sensor readings.
-- Simulate control actions by sending push notifications (via Pushsafer) when certain thresholds (e.g., low temperature, high humidity) are crossed.
+- Simulate control actions by sending push notifications (via Expo Notifications) when certain thresholds (e.g., low temperature, high humidity) are crossed.
 - Although the prototype does not directly control any physical devices, it simulates actions such as turning lights on/off or adjusting ventilation, illustrating how full automation could be integrated in a future version.
 <br/>

 ## Features
 ### Monitoring
-View temperature, humidity, and light readings from the greenhouse at 15-minute intervals.
+- View temperature, humidity, and light readings from the greenhouse at 15-minute intervals.
 This approach minimizes data usage while still offering timely insights into changing conditions.

 ### Historical Data Visualization
-Explore trends over time through history charts.
+- Explore trends over time through history charts.
 This helps you identify patterns or recurring issues in the greenhouse environment.
+- Summary below charts provides highest, lowest, and average values—optimized for screen reader users.

-### Push Notifications
+### Push Notifications (simulated automation)
-Receive alerts for conditions that fall outside your configured thresholds (e.g., low light during winter days or extreme temperatures).
+- Receive alerts for conditions that fall outside your configured thresholds (e.g., low light during winter days or low temperatures).
+- Implemented using **Expo Notifications**, but notifications only show when the app is open (current limitation).
+- No persistent notification history yet; only latest alerts are visible.

 ### Accessibility and Universal Design
-Built with a focus on inclusive design to ensure the app can be used by the widest possible audience.
+- Built with a focus on inclusive design to ensure the app can be used by the widest possible audience.
+- High-contrast color logic ensures readable text over sensor cards.
+- Color-coded cards improve usability for users with low vision or dyslexia.
+- Historical charts are screen-reader friendly via accessible labels.

 ### Cross-Platform
-Built with React Native and Expo, so the application runs on both Android and iOS devices.
+- Built with React Native and Expo, so the application runs on both Android and iOS devices.
 <br/>

 ## Technology Stack
 ### Hardware:
 - ESP32-S3-MINI-1
-- SHT-31 Sensor
+- SHT-31 Sensor (temperature/humidity)
 - LTR329ALS Light Sensor

 ### Backend & Cloud Services:
 - Firebase Realtime Database
-- Pushsafer for notifications
+- Firebase Authentication

 ### Mobile App:
 - React Native and Expo for cross-platform development
   - UI Libraries:
     - React Native Paper for ready-made and accessible UI components
     - react-native-chart-kit for rendering charts of historical data
+    - Expo Notifications (alerts)

 ### Programming Languages:
 - C++ for the microcontroller firmware